-The curriculum across Woodlands is tailored to ensure that pupils develop their functional use of literacy/communication and numeracy in all aspects of their daily lives.
+The curriculum across Woodlands is tailored to ensure that pupils develop their functional use of English/communication and Maths in all aspects of their daily lives.
 Spiritual, Moral, Social and Cultural development is a thread that binds all experiences that our pupils learn from and encounter.